Though Amsterdam is a relatively small city, it has many distinctive neighborhoods, each with their own look, character, and pace.

 Amsterdam’s Van Gogh Museum contains the largest collection of paintings by Vincent van Gogh in the world.

-Also: details about the collection, along with information about the current temporary exhibition: Prints in Paris 1900: From Elite to the Street.
+We provide details about the collection, along with information about the current temporary exhibition: Hockney — Van Gogh.

 Amsterdam’s Red Light District is home to a bronze statue in honor of prostitutes around the world.

 Situated in front of the Old Church, the oldest building in the city, it is the first and only such monument anywhere.

 A’DAM Lookout is Amsterdam’s only publicly accessible observation deck.